-- temporary and permanent protective fencing will be erected around all areas identified for conservation prior to clearing activities commencing in relevant stages to minimise any inadvertent damage - ii. hollow-bearing trees within the Biodiversity Certification Area that potentially contain roosting and breeding habitat for threatened microbats will be identified and, where possible, retained - iii. any trees, or parts thereof, that would be appropriate for use as fauna habitat in the Browns Bush, Medhurst, Mt Gilead Homestead, Woodhouse Creek or Nepean Biobank sites, will be identified and salvaged in accordance with the Biobanking Agreements - iv. roads surrounding each part of the Conservation Areas will be fully curbed and guttered with piped stormwater management infrastructure to ensure that stormwater will not flow directly into the Conservation Areas - v. a de-watering plan will be prepared for any farm dams that are removed from the Biodiversity Certification Area - vi. a fauna pre-clearance protocol will be prepared for the removal of all trees within the Biocertification Area - vii. lighting around conservation areas designed to minimise impacts to fauna - viii. monitoring of performance measures and non-compliance.
+temporary and permanent protective fencing will be erected around all areas identified for conservation prior to clearing activities commencing in relevant stages to minimise any inadvertent damage

+- ii. any trees, or parts thereof, that would be appropriate for use as fauna habitat in the Browns Bush, Mt Gilead Homestead or Gilead BSA sites, will be identified and salvaged in accordance with the BSA Agreements - iii. roads surrounding each part of the Conservation Areas will be fully curbed and guttered with piped stormwater management infrastructure to ensure that stormwater will not flow directly into the Conservation Areas - iv. a de-watering plan will be prepared for any farm dams that are removed from the Biodiversity Certification Area - v. a fauna pre-clearance protocol will be prepared for the removal of all trees within the Biocertification Area - vi. lighting around conservation areas designed to minimise impacts to fauna - vii. monitoring of performance measures and non-compliance.

-Further, once registered, each Biobank site will be required to provide an annual report that will include an audit of the implementation of management actions, monitoring of the condition of vegetation and threatened species.
+Further, once registered, each BSA site will be required to provide an annual report that will include an audit of the implementation of management actions, monitoring of the condition of vegetation and threatened species.